 • Open source self-hosting for control

-SMB ops team (<$5k/month budget): features that block you
+SMB ops team (<$5k/month budget)

 Many SMB call flows require: